menicgiulia/CPIExtract/README.md

 #### Local execution

-Load locally the databases when executing the pipeline. \
-To load the databases, follow the example notebook [Comp2Prot_example.ipynb](Comp2Prot_example.ipynb) at cell 2 (Load in Required Datasets).
+When running the pipeline locally, it is essential to load the databases first.
+To do this, please refer to the example notebook Comp2Prot_example.ipynb and follow the instructions in cell `[2]: Load in Required Datasets`.

 ```python
 from CPIExtract import Comp2Prot, Prot2Comp